Freed From Copyright, These Classic Works Are Yours To Adapt

 "For a character to live, that character has to belong to the audience," says Novik.
 "Works of art are meant to nourish our collective understanding; they're meant to nourish our conversation."
 As Duke University's Center for the Study of the Public Domain notes, "Many of these works are lost entirely or literally disintegrating (as with old films and recordings), evidence of what long copyright terms do to the conservation of cultural artifacts."
 But the surviving works can now be refurbished.

 "I'm interested to see what people will do with these things." says Madeline Miller, author of Circe and The Song of Achilles — each novel an adaptation of Homer (whose centuries-old work isn't protected by copyright, though some translations may be).
 "I imagine that there will be some really extraordinary pieces of art that may come out of it.
-I love that you will have an explosion of new additions of these works."
+I love that you will have an explosion of new editions of these works."

 Novik says that the impulse to re-imagine art is innate.
 "That kind of process of imagination is just something that our brains do.
 It doesn't matter what law you put around it, our brains are still going to do it," she says.